Catholic Commentary

 The Daily Burnt Offering (Tamid)

-3You shall tell them, ‘This is the offering made by fire which you shall offer to Yahweh: male lambs a year old without defect, two day by day, for a continual burnt offering.4You shall offer the one lamb in the morning, and you shall offer the other lamb at evening,5with one tenth of an ephah 5 liters or 1.7 gallons. of beaten oil.6It is a continual burnt offering which was ordained in Mount Sinai for a pleasant aroma, an offering made by fire to Yahweh.7Its drink offering shall be the fourth part of a hin 5 liters, so 1/4 hin is about 1.6 liters or 1.7 quarts. for each lamb.
+3You shall tell them, ‘This is the offering made by fire which you shall offer to Yahweh: male lambs a year old without defect, two day by day, for a continual burnt offering.4You shall offer the one lamb in the morning, and you shall offer the other lamb at evening,5with one tenth of an ephah of fine flour for a meal offering, mixed with the fourth part of a hin of beaten oil.6It is a continual burnt offering which was ordained in Mount Sinai for a pleasant aroma, an offering made by fire to Yahweh.7Its drink offering shall be the fourth part of a hin for each lamb.
 You shall pour out a drink offering of strong drink to Yahweh in the holy place.8The other lamb you shall offer at evening.
 As the meal offering of the morning, and as its drink offering, you shall offer it, an offering made by fire, for a pleasant aroma to Yahweh.

 Israel's daily sacrifice of two perfect lambs — morning and evening — is the heartbeat of worship, a living icon of the Eucharist offered perpetually across all times and places.